canonical/opensearch-operator/documentation/tutorials/1-2-setup-environment.md

 where `<id>` is a unique combination of numbers and letters such as `9d7e4e-0`

 The controller can hold multiple models.
 In each model, we deploy charmed applications.
-Set up a specific model for this tutorial, named ‘tutorial’:
+Set up a specific model for this tutorial, named `tutorial`:

 ```bash
 juju add-model tutorial